-- 3 credits 815 THEORY CONSTRUCTION AND DEVELOPMENT IN NURSING Prerequisites: Admission to the Ph.D.
-Program and 810.
-Examines strategies for theory devel-opment including logical-empirical-deductive and inductive approaches.
-Emphasis will be on elements and strategies used in theory building.
-(KSU 70715) - INTRODUCTION TO NURSING KNOWLEDGE DOMAINS 820 3 credits Prerequisite: 810 and 815.
+820 INTRODUCTION TO NURSING KNOWLEDGE DOMAINS

+3 credits Prerequisite: 810 and 815.
 Corequisite: 815.
-Introductory seminar analyzing selected theoret-ical and methodological approaches to knowledge development in nursing.
+Introductory seminar analyzing selected theoretical and methodological approaches to knowledge development in nursing.
 Emphasis on critical analysis of knowledge in areas of special interest.
+(KSU 70720)

-(KSU 70720) - FOUNDATIONS OF SCHOLARLY INQUIRY IN NURSING 824 3 credits Prerequisite: Admission to the Ph.D. program and permission of instructor.
-Corequisite: 810.
-This course examines diverse paradigms and research methods as the foundation for scholarly inquiry in nursing knowledge development.
-Students begin building a foundation for focused intellectual inquiry in a substantive area of nursing. - QUANTITATIVE RESEARCH METHODS 3 credits Prerequisite: Admission to the Ph.D.
+FOUNDATIONS OF SCHOLARLY INQUIRY IN NURSING rerequisite: Admission to the Ph.D. program and permission of instructor.
+Corequisite: 810

+This course examines diverse paradigms and research methods as the foundation for schol-arly inquiry in nursing knowledge development.
+Students begin building a foundation for focused intellectual inquiry in a substantive area of nursing.

+QUANTITATIVE RESEARCH METHODS

+Prerequisite: Admission to the Ph.D.
 Program or permission of the professor.
-An integrated 825 approach to study of quantitative nursing research.
-Exploration of the interdependent rela-tionship of methodology, design/measurement issues, including analysis and interpretation of findings.
+An integrated approach to study of quantitative nursing research.
+Exploration of the interdependent relationship of methodology, design/measurement issues, including analysis and interpretation of findings.
 (KSU 70725)

-827 ADVANCED HEALTH CARE STATISTICS I
+ADVANCED HEALTH CARE STATISTICS I

-3 credits Perequisite: Admission to the Ph.D.
-Program or permission of the professor; pre- or corequi-site: 825.
+Prerequisite: Admission to the Ph.D.
+Program or permission of the professor; pre- or corequisite: 825.
 In-depth examination of descriptive statistics, correlation, regression, multiple regression sets, scaling, nonlinear transformation, missing data, and interactive effects; including initial manipulation of data, integrating understanding of inference and probability.

-QUALITATIVE RESEARCH METHODS 830 3 credits Prerequisite: Admission to the Ph.D.
+QUALITATIVE RESEARCH METHODS

+Prerequisite: Admission to the Ph.D.
 Program or permission from the instructor.
 Selected qual-itative research methods used to study nursing phenomena.
 Philosophical bases; design, data collection and analysis; evaluation of rigor; and ethical issues for major qualitative methods will be analyzed with regard to nursing phenomena.
 (KSU 70730)

-NURSING AND HEALTH CARE POLICY 835
+NURSING AND HEALTH CARE POLICY

-- 3 credits Prerequisite: Admission to the Ph.D.
+Perequisite: Admission to the Ph.D.
 Program or permission of the professor.
-Critical exami-nation of theories and processes of formulating state/national health care policy.
+Critical examination of theories and processes of formulating state/national health care policy.
 Focus on health issues, the political and legislative process, and contemporary policy dilemmas.
+(KSU

-(KSU - ADVANCED INTERDISCIPLINARY LEADERSHIP FOR THE HEALTH SCIENCES 4 credits Prerequisite: Admission to the Ph.D.
+ADVANCED INTERDISCIPLINARY LEADERSHIP FOR THE HEALTH SCIENCES 4 credits Prerequisite: Admission to the Ph.D.
 Program or permission of the instructor.
-Seminar on advanced leadership in healthcare and the health sciences to assist students to become lead-ers within practice, academe, and the community.
-836
+Seminar on advanced leadership in healthcare and the health sciences to assist students to become leaders within practice, academe, and the community.

-ADVANCED HEALTH CARE STATISTICS II 837
+ADVANCED HEALTH CARE STATISTICS II

 Prerequisite: 827 and admission to the Ph.D.
 Program or permission of instructor.
-This course synthesizes and applied knowledge of advanced multivariate and statistical techniques comnonly used in health care and nursing research
+This course synthesizes and applied knowledge of advanced multivariate and statistical techniques com-monly used in health care and nursing research.

-NURSING SCIENCE SEMINAR I 840
+NURSING SCIENCE SEMINAR I

 Prerequisite: 820.
-Seminar on critical analysis and synthesis of theoretical models and empir-ical research that form the foundation for the student's research.
+Seminar on critical analysis and synthesis of theoretical models and empirical research that form the foundation for the student's research.
 Funding sources are examined.
 (KSU 86091, 86191, 86291, 86391)

-AMNR: APPLICATION OF QUANTITATIVE METHODS 845

-Prerequisites: 825, 827, 837, and admission to the Ph.D.
+AMNR: APPLICATION OF QUANTITATIVE METHODS 3 credits Prerequisites: 825, 827, 837, and admission to the Ph.D.
 Advanced seminar on selected areas related to research development in quantitative methods and evaluation essential to the advancement of nursing knowledge.

-AMNR: MEASUREMENT IN NURSING RESEARCH 846
+AMNR: MEASUREMENT IN NURSING RESEARCH